-Products documentation available
+- Products documentation available

 - by HW platforms

 - by IOS versions

 - Experience learn us that IOS commands...

 - for routers are best to find directly in relevant IOS documentation

 - for switches are best to find directly in relevant switch product documentation

-Hence it's usually good to know exact IOS version (?)
+It is usually good to know exact IOS version (?)